 Now features like "What you can do" is no value because they can find other people with the same thing.
 Employers are looking for benefits/value you can bring for them.
 I've made a whole article talking about features and benefits.

 You have to separate yourself from the pact by thinking of yourself as a brand instead of a person.
 You're literally selling yourself to your employer!

 So write a brand statement!

 Writing Brand Statement

-Why brand statement?
-Here’s the thing, employers don’t really care about you at first because they have a lot of people like you wanting the same job.
-You need to separate yourself by making yourself like a brand.
+Why Brand Statement?
+Here’s the thing, employers don’t care about you at first because they have a lot of people like you wanting the same job.
+It would be best if you separate yourself by making yourself like a brand.

 So unlike the usual saying “I’m a professional technician/fresh graduate looking for an experience…”, Add value instead!

 Employers don’t have time to get to know you!

 To write a brand statement, you have to ask as many people you know as possible (friends, family, colleague, manager) to describe you in 3 words.

 Find the most common positive values and add them to your list to talk about your personal statement.